(Updated 3/2026)

 – 25 minutes by taxi

-Public transport is part of the HSL network and tickets can be easily purchased through the HSL app.
+Public transport is part of the HSL network and at least the normal tickets can be easily purchased through the HSL app.

 GETTING AROUND HELSINKI